mattkrick/fast-rtc-swarm/README.md

 ## How's it different from webrtc-swarm?

 fast-rtc-swarm is different.
-- It's built on fast-rtc-peer, which is built on the new WebRTC v1.0 spec.
+- It's built on fast-rtc-peer, which is built on the new WebRTC v1.0 spec (transceivers instead of stage 2 tracks or stage 1 streams)
 - The signaling server doesn't have to be server sent events.
 It can be anything (reference implementation is WebSockets)
 - It doesn't bother the signaling server with a heartbeat.
-We can derive that info from the swarm.
+We can derive that info from the swarm by listening to `disconnected` on each peer.
 If timeouts are an issue, then add a WebSocket#ping on your server.
 Don't make the client do more work than necessary!
 - It only connects to 1 signaling server.
 Multiple servers is a proxy problem.
 Again, don't make the client work hard!
 - No unauthenticated-by-default signaling server CLI.
 I'm not gonna make it easier for you to write an insecure server :-)